mav00/thwthv/README.md

 ## Description

 This plugin provides a complete system for scheduling services and allowing WordPress users to sign up for them.
-It includes a backend for administration and a frontend shortcode for user interaction.
 It handles role assignments (Group Leader, Driver, Helper) and waitlists.

 ## Features